-Sampling:

-The Food Sampling programme for 2017/18 continued the risk based approach to sampling.
-A number of projects were undertaken and follow-up action and surveillance based on results will be carried over into 2018/19.
-Results are shown in the following table;
+Sampling: The Food Sampling programme for 2018/19 continued the risk-based approach to sampling.
+A number of projects were undertaken, and follow-up action and surveillance based on results will be carried over into 2019/20.

-119 samples were taken in total during the year; 55 for composition/chemical analysis with 4 fails and 64 for microbiological examination of which 24 failed.
+87 samples were taken in total during the year; 55 for composition/chemical analysis with 4 fails and 31 for microbiological examination of which 3 failed.
 All failed samples were followed up or are currently being followed up with interventions by officers.
-Items included in the project work undertaken for the year are detailed below.
-Note: The number of samples taken was determined by availability and priorities for the year.